bigpel66/42-cursus/circle-04/README.md

-## There are 10 projects which have to be coded in Circle 4.
+## There are 9 projects which have to be coded in Circle 4.
-### Inception
-Implementing a ...
 ### CPP Module 00
 Implementing a ...
 ### CPP Module 01